allpro/form-manager/README.md

 ### Implementing FormManager

-FM can be used any way you want, but usually will be implemented in a 'container component' that handles the data and view logic.
+FM can be used any way you want.
+One pattern is to implement it in a 'container component' that handles the data and view logic.
 There is also a **`useFormManager` hook**, to integrate with components that use **[React Hooks](https://reactjs.org/docs/hooks-intro.html)**.